Pekka-ai/week7-groupwork/README.md

 Pipeline with
 * Execution of another pipeline, that includes a copy data activity to sink Paavo-dataset from a REST API source to Data Lake and a notebook to transform the data
 * Notebooks for all the other datasets to transform the data and load the data as tables to Data Lake
-* Master notebook to combine previously loaded tables to fact and dimension tables and load the new tables to Data Lake
+* Master notebook to merge previously loaded tables to fact and dimension tables and load the new tables to Data Lake
 * Copy data activities to sink the resulting tables from Data Lake to Data Warehouse (SQL Dedicated Pool)

 ![image](https://github.com/user-attachments/assets/a504b5a7-6ecb-47ff-ba40-ac5db3938dc7)